Montréal Gay Travel

-While you can find some great hotels and apartment rentals in the city center/downtown, I personally think other neighborhoods outside the city’s core provide a better experience.
+While you can find some great apartment rentals and hotels in downtown Montréal, I personally think other neighborhoods outside the city’s core provide a better experience.
 Sometimes staying close to highly commercial areas like this can feel a little lifeless.